 From the outset the priority of the schools was the teaching of English.
 The plan was to phase out the native schools once English had taken hold in a community.
 Initially, the Māori language was allowed to facilitate English instruction, but as time went on official attitudes hardened against any use of Māori language.
 In later years many Māori children were punished for speaking their first language at school.
 For many years the insistence on English was generally accepted by Māori communities, who were secure in their Māoritanga and wished their children to be prepared for success in the Pākehā world.
-Beyond basic reading, writing and arithmetic, the curriculum was heavily skewed towards manual instruction and personal hygiene.
+Beyond basic reading, writing and arithmetic, the curriculum was heavily skewed towards instruction in manual and domestic skills.

 The schools suffered from delays inherent in a centralised system run from Wellington.
 It could take years to establish a school, many had inadequate facilities and decisions relied on the annual visit of an inspector on horseback.
 Pupils often had to travel long distances and were at the mercy of bad weather.
 Families moving for seasonal work also disrupted attendance.
 Teachers were of variable quality and initially most were untrained.
 Initially most were Pākehā, although some schools had Māori junior assistants.
 Local mixed-race and Pākehā children, including the children of teachers, also attended native schools.

 As a result of the Māori cultural renaissance initiated by Āpirana Ngata in the 1920s and influenced by the British policy in Africa of cultural adaptation, Māori arts and crafts were introduced into the native schools in the 1930s, with mixed success.
-However, it was significant in signalling the end of the hard-line assimilation policy.
+However, this was significant in signalling the end of the hard-line assimilation policy.